EnviableOne/WSUS-Maintainance/README.md

 # Get-WSUS-Settings
 This Script shows the Update Settings on a specified machine

+# Get-WSUS-AppPoolSettings
+This scriptchecks the IIS Settings of listed WSUS Servers for comparison against Best Practice

 # Licence
    Copyright {2021} {Enviable Network Support and Solutions Ltd.}